aws-samples/cluster-sample-app/README.md

 5. You can then click on "Create repository"

-## Connecting to your ECR registry and building/tagging/pushing your docker image
+## Building, tagging and pushing your docker image to your ECR repository

-To login to your registry, take the following steps:
+To build, tag and push your docker image, take the following steps:
 1. Navigate to your AWS console and open the ECR service console
 2. Select your repository and click "View push commands"
 3. Use the commands listed to build, tag and push your docker image